“The best marketing doesn’t feel like marketing.”

 You cannot master marketing without a profound knowledge of brand positioning.
 It won’t be an exaggeration to say that it is a focal point of all marketing efforts.
 Reading books and online articles won’t take you too far.
 For a deep insight into how positioning in marketing works, you should undergo formal training and educate yourself thoroughly.

-If you wish to explore and become an expert in Digital Marketing, check out upGrad & MICA’s PG Certification in Digital Marketing & Communication.
+If you wish to explore and become an expert in Digital Marketing, check out upGrad & MICA’s Advanced Certificate in Digital Marketing & Communication.
 Become an expert in social media marketing, content marketing, branding, marketing analysis and PR.
 This course helps you to not only understand brand positioning but gives you an opportunity to apply learnings from real-time case studies and industry projects to create a robust marketing strategy and scale new heights in your career.